what is a family violence intervention order?

 The police can issue a family violence safety notice if there are no other orders in place and the police decide that such a Notice is necessary to ensure the safety of a person, preserve property or protect a child outside normal court hours.
 This procedure will be available for a two year trial period only, commencing 8 December 2008.

 The new laws also give police powers to direct a person to remain at a particular place, go to another place or to remain in the company of a police officer or other person.
-The police can only give such directions for a limited period of time.
-The police have power to arrest and detain a person if they refuse to comply with such a direction.
+The police can only give such directions for a limited period.
+The police have the power to arrest and detain a person if they refuse to comply with such a direction.

 Who can apply for a Family Violence Intervention Order?

 Family members affected by family violence, the parent of a child who is affected by family violence, a guardian, a police officer and other people with permission of the Court can apply for a Family Violence Intervention Order.

 “Family members” are defined broadly in the Act to include spouses, domestic partners, people in intimate personal relationships, relatives and any person who is regarded as being "like a family member" if it is reasonable to regard them in that way in light of the circumstances of the relationship.
 An example might be a relationship between a person with a disability and their carer.

 The new laws state that, for the Act, family violence is:

 1. behaviour towards a family member that is: